HaithamAjaj/HaithamAjaj/README.md

 ## Hi there, I'm Haitham 👋

-### I'm a Web developer intrased in Backend and good self-learner.
+### I'm a Computer Engineer, Web Developer intrased in Backend and self-learner.
 <br/>

 - 🔭 I'm in a training program web development.